in bed with the government.

 on sex education.

-Across the country, sex education remains one of the most debated intersections between government policy and personal life, with curricula varying dramatically from state to state.
+Across the country, sex education remains one of the clearest examples of how government policy shapes personal life, with curricula varying dramatically from state to state.

 on vibrators.